Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Acknowledgments

 \section{Acknowledgments}

+All authors contributed to the conception and design of the article, and to the analysis and interpretation of data.
+All authors drafted the manuscript, critically revised it for important intellectual content, and provided final approval of the version be published.
 The authors thank the peer reviewers of a previous article of theirs.\cite{remiro2020methods} Their comments were extremely insightful and helped improved the underlying motivation of this article.
 The authors are hugely thankful to Tim Morris, whose comments on G-computation and marginalization helped motivate the article.
 Finally, the authors are grateful to David Phillippo, who has provided very valuable feedback to our work, and helped in substantially improving our research.
 This article is based on research supported by Antonio Remiro-Az\'ocar's PhD scholarship from the Engineering and Physical Sciences Research Council of the United Kingdom.
 Anna Heath is supported by the Canada Research Chair in Statistical Trial Design and funded by the Discovery Grant Program of the Natural Sciences and Engineering Research Council of Canada (RGPIN-2021-03366).